sbird/kspace-neutrinos/README.txt

 The neutrino linear response code takes the following parameters, which should be set in the parameter file of your N-body code.
-Parameter file name shows the default key as written in the parameter file, while internal variable gives the member of the kspace_params structure in kspace_neutrinos_2.c .
+Parameter file name shows the default key as written in the parameter file, while internal variable gives the member of the kspace_params structure in interface_common.c .
 Default values are given where relevant:
 Parameter file name         Internal Variable       Default     Description

 STRINGS: